GPPA – Graduate Personal Property Appraiser

 - Obtain 24 hours of continuing education every three years

-- Must remain current with USPAP certification, 15-hour USPAP class within one year of GPPA class, 7-hour update every two (2) years thereafter
+- Must remain current with USPAP compliance, 15-hour USPAP class within one year of GPPA class, 7-hour update every two (2) years thereafter

 Contact the NAA Education Department at (913) 541-8084 or email firstname.lastname@example.org